 There was an interesting article in the Wall Street Journal last week-end about the spread of rampant resentment in society, especially among the “younger set.”
-By younger, I don’t mean the two year old who’s pitching a fit for a lollipop; no, these are college educated, hard working, facebook obsessed young adults who are filled with toxic jealousy over their perceived inadequacies and other people’s unfair advantages..
+By younger, I don’t mean the two year old who’s pitching a fit for a candy at the check-out counter; no, these are college educated, hard working, facebook obsessed, young adults filled with toxic jealousy that stews in the petri dish of their own perceived inadequacies.

 Yes, they want your lollipop.

 Various studies have shown that the repercussions of unchecked, chronic bitterness and resentment “can slow metabolism, immune system function and organ function.”
 It can also evolve into “Post-Traumatic Embitterment Disorder which can manifest itself as anxiety, depression and fits of rage.”
 (WSJ-pg C4, Jan 20-21)